Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Main results

 \section{Main results}

-By Proposition~\ref{pro:bijection_unique_solution}, there exists a unique solution on the coefficient polytope, for all positive parameters, if and only if the map $f$ defined in Equation~\eqref{eq:f} is bijective.
-By Proposition~\ref{pro:bij_diff}, this is equivalent to $f$ being a diffeomorphism.
-By Theorem~\ref{thm:hadamard_maps} (Hadamard's global inversion theorem), this is further equivalent to $f$ satisfiying conditions (i) local invertibility and (ii) properness.
+By Propositions~\ref{pro:reform} and~\ref{pro:diff}, there exists a unique, nondegenerate solution in the coefficient polytope for all parameters if and only if the map~$\map$ defined in Equation~\eqref{eq:F} is a diffeomorphism.
+By Theorem~\ref{thm:hadamard_maps} (Hadamard's global inversion theorem), this is further equivalent to $\map$ being (i) locally invertible and (ii) proper.
+In Subsections~\ref{subsec:loc_inv} and \ref{subsec:proper}, we characterize local invertibility and properness, respectively, in terms of the relevant geometrical objects, and in \ref{subsec:diffeo}, we combine our results to characterize when $\map$ is a diffeomorphism.
+Finally, in Subsection~\ref{subsec:suf_con}, we provide sufficient conditions in terms of sign vectors that can be viewed as a {\em genuine} multivariate Descartes' rule for exactly one solution.

-\subsection{Local invertibility of \texorpdfstring{$f$}{pdf}}
+\subsection{Local invertibility of \texorpdfstring{$\map$}{pdf}}

+We characterize the local invertibility of the map~$\map$ in terms of matrices and geometric objects, respectively, see Theorems~\ref{thm:local_invert_1} and~\ref{thm:local_invert_2} below.